cliosight/cliosight_templates/platform_overview.md

 ## Building Apps
 <img src="https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/3393ab201764817.66f852ccea1b1.png" />
-With a bottom-up approach, developers can create versatile data and highly scalable applications.
-Each one is a collection of portable, secure and interconnected widgets that are often nested in order to provide detailed insights.
+With a bottom-up approach, developers can create versatile and highly scalable applications.
+Each one is a collection of portable, secure and interconnected widgets that are often nested to provide detailed insights.
 They can also have HTML/CSS for a website-like appearance.
 The primary UI components are
 1. Form
 2. Report
 3. Single-page Application